NoahSch1999/aZeroEngine/ReadME.md

 5. Run with F5

-### Technical Features
+### Implemented Features
+ - Fully gpu-driven rendering pipeline using compute shaders, mesh shaders and indirect drawing.
+Includes per-object and per-meshlet frustum culling.
+ - Normal mapping
+ - Shader hot-reloading and reflection that enables binding by shader resource name

- - Asset loading (mesh, texture, etc)
+ - Mesh and audio loading
+ - Integrated audio engine
+ - Entity-based scene configuration

+### Features in the old engine that will be integrated in this
  - Dynamic amount of point, spot, and directional lights with frustrum culling for the first two
- - Per-batch instanced drawing that batches all draws based on unique materials and meshes
- - Normal mapping
- - In-engine HLSL shader compilation and reflection enabling name-based pipeline binding

-### Planned Features
-Already in my old project but has to be implemented here:
+ - Asset loading (mesh, texture, materials, etc)
  - Deferred rendering (will probably be skipped for a more modern rendering technique)
  - Per-entity outlines (post process)
  - Color-based entity picking (optional)